Shemini (parashah)

-Jews read it the 25th or 26th Sabbath after Simchat Torah, in late March or April.
-In years when the first day of Passover falls on a Sabbath (as it did in 2018 and 2019), Jews in Israel and Reform Jews read the parashah following Passover one week before Conservative and Orthodox Jews in the Diaspora, for Jews in Israel and Reform Jews celebrate Passover for seven days and thus read the next parashah (in 2018, Shemini) on the Sabbath one week after the first day of Passover, while Conservative and Orthodox Jews in the Diaspora celebrate Passover for eight days and read the next parashah (in 2018, Shemini) one week later.
-In some such years (for example, 2018), the two calendars realign when Conservative and Orthodox Jews in the Diaspora read Behar together with Bechukotai while Jews in Israel and Reform Jews read them separately.
+Jews read it on the 25th or 26th Sabbath after Simchat Torah, in late March or April.
+In years when the first day of Passover falls on a Sabbath (as it did in 2018 and 2019), Israeli and Reform Jews read the parashah following Passover, one week before Conservative and Orthodox Jews in the Diaspora.
+Israeli and all Reform Jews celebrate Passover for seven days, thus reading the next parashah (i.e., Shemini) on the Sabbath one week after the first day of Passover; Conservative and Orthodox Jews in the Diaspora celebrate Passover for eight days and read the next parashah (i.e., Shemini) one week later.
+In such years (for example, 2018), the two calendars realign when Conservative and Orthodox Jews in the Diaspora read Behar together with Bechukotai, while Israeli and Reform Jews read them separately.